Aliases for MYH7 Gene

 GeneCards Summary for MYH7 Gene

 MYH7 (Myosin, Heavy Chain 7, Cardiac Muscle, Beta) is a Protein Coding gene.
-Diseases associated with MYH7 include myopathy, myosin storage and laing distal myopathy.
+Diseases associated with MYH7 include cardiomyopathy, dilated, 1e and myopathy, myosin storage.
 Among its related pathways are RhoGDI Pathway and ERK Signaling.
 GO annotations related to this gene include actin binding and ATPase activity.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot for MYH7 Gene